altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 'So what is this?'
 ~There was a pause when he finally reached the creature's mouth~ ~It was about the size of a house~
-~Another - smaller mouth pustuled out next to the eye~ "NULL::You've made your bargain - Why have you tried to make another."
+~Another smaller mouth pustuled out next to the eye~ "NULL::You've made your bargain: Why have you tried to make another."
 *Robert blinked*
 "RG::What?"
 "NULL::You were mine, but you have poisoned yourself to me."